Interactive Whiteboard Lesson Plan

 - To read on sight high frequency and familiar words

-Using the Reading Game
+Using the Spelling Game

-one ball, a few balls and explain simply the terms singular and plural.
-Can they hear the 's' at the end of these words?
+- Teacher begins the lesson by holding up pictures of a selection of objects from the game, e.g. one elephant, two elephants, one ball, a few balls and explain simply the terms singular and plural.
+Can they hear the ‘s’ at the end of these words?

-very sad because she is stuck in the zoo!
-Tell pupils that we can help Lucy by sorting words into singular and plural and if
+- Teacher loads the ‘Singular or Plural’ spelling game on to the interactive whiteboard and explains that poor Lucy the elephant is very sad because she is stuck in the zoo!
+Tell pupils that we can help Lucy by sorting words into singular and plural and if we sort the words correctly we’ll be able to give Lucy some presents.
+This will make poor Lucy happier!

-- Teacher to model clicking and dragging a singular word into the left hand side of one of the boxes.
-Select a pupil to click and
+- Teacher to model clicking and dragging a singular word into the left-hand side of one of the boxes.
+Select a pupil to touch and drag its plural up to right-hand side of the box.

-- Explain to pupils that they will now play the reading game on their computers working with a partner.
-Pupils to take turns in
+- Explain to pupils that they will now play the game on their computers or iPads working with a partner.
+Pupils to take turns in using the mouse and reading the words.

-- Teacher and teaching assistant to move around computers giving support where necessary, encouraging turn taking and
+- Teacher and teaching assistant to move around computers giving support where necessary, encouraging turn taking and correct reading and sorting of words.

-- Teacher to explain that pupils who have finished the reading game can come and collect extra pictures of objects (singular only)
+- Teacher to explain that pupils who have finished the game can come and collect extra pictures of objects (singular only) and using a word processing programme to type the singular word and for their partner to type its plural.
+Teacher and teaching assistant to assist with loading the word processor programme.

-- PLENARY: Teacher to repeat opening activity, but this time in reverse, i.e. showing a picture of more than one object and asking pupils to call out the singular word.
+This singular plural lesson plan recommends a plenary session.
+Teacher to repeat opening activity, but this time in reverse, i.e. showing a picture of more than one object and asking pupils to call out the singular word.

 Literacy Homework